rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 ![alt text](img/diagram.png)

-* You can ssh from bastion to any node from `root` to `root`.
+* You can ssh as `root` from the bastion to any of the OpenShift Container Platform cluster nodes.

-* When you ssh to lab using `lab-user`, you can `sudo su -` to get `root` access.
+* When using ssh to access the lab with the user `lab-user`, it is possible to `sudo -i` to get `root` access.

-* Your environment contains few application, which will help you to know your cluster state.
+* The environment contains a few useful applications which will help you in knowing your cluster state.

 #### Prometheus

-Prometheus will scrape endpoints all over the environment and raises the alerts based on rules.
-Those alerts are passed to Alertmanager for next distribution.
+Prometheus will obtain information from endpoints across the environment, and raises alerts based on a set of rules.
+These alerts are passed to Alertmanager for distribution to dashboards, etc.

 ![alt text](img/prometheus.png)